The Guides to Visit Little Japan Saigon

 Japanese Town in Saigon | @hana_byo

-The difference of the Japanese Quarter in Saigon compared to other foreign streets, such as Bui Vien Walking Street, is that this place is not vibrant.
-The guests will feel warming feelings like Japanese culture.
+The difference between the Japanese Quarter in Saigon and other foreign streets, such as Bui Vien Walking Street, is that this place is not vibrant.
+Guests will feel warm feelings about Japanese culture.

 The closed wooden frames, lanterns, and door curtains clearly show a typical lifestyle at this site.
-It is this quiet space that makes this place even more attractive, especially at night.
+This quiet space makes this place even more attractive, especially at night.

 Visit the Japanese restaurants in Saigon

-When telling about Japan, people are impressed not only by the beautiful scenery but also by the typical cuisine.
+When talking about Japan, people are impressed by the beautiful scenery and the typical cuisine.

-Since the establishment of Little Tokyo Ho Chi Minh, the popular dishes of the Japanese have come to enrich the life in this area, including takoyaki, okonomiyaki, sushi, ramen…
+Since the establishment of Little Tokyo Ho Chi Minh, popular Japanese dishes, including takoyaki, okonomiyaki, sushi, and ramen, have enriched life in this area.

-The food taste may not be as perfect as where they were originated.
-But, the cookers still try their best to blow the soul of Japanese cuisine in those dishes, which helps the Japanese living in Ho Chi Minh City ease their homesickness.
+The food may not taste as perfect as where it originated.
+However, the cooks still try their best to capture the soul of Japanese cuisine in those dishes, which helps the Japanese living in Ho Chi Minh City ease their homesickness.

 Little Japan Town HCMC

-What is indispensable in the store is Tkoyak octopus cake.
-This is a portion of popular Japanese street food.
-The takoyaki here has a very affordable price, only from 20,000 VND for three balls.
-This dish attracts both the Japanese and Vietnamese diners.
+The store’s indispensable item is Tkoyak octopus cake, a popular Japanese street food.
+The takoyaki here is very affordable, only 20,000 VND for three balls.
+This dish attracts both Japanese and Vietnamese diners.

-For the cakes with Japanese style, Sakura Takoyaki is one of the highlights.
-You will see the red-yellow lanterns hanging in front of the doors and the curtains fluttering in the breeze of restaurants, creating a little Japanese culture for the guests when entering these alleys.
+For cakes in Japanese style, Sakura Takoyaki is one of the highlights.
+Red-yellow lanterns hang in front of the doors, and curtains flutter in the breeze of restaurants, creating a little Japanese culture for guests entering these alleys.

-Opposite Sakura restaurant is a ramen shop with brown painted wooden doors.
-This is one of the favorite shops for many young people.
+Opposite Sakura restaurant is a ramen shop with brown painted wooden doors, one of the favorite shops for many young people.
 Stepping inside to enjoy the bowl of ramen noodles, you will feel as if you have traveled thousands of miles straight to the land of cherry blossoms.

-When looking at the workers of the restaurants, you will see their hands in hurry skills to make noodles.
-And when you want to take a picture, they are happy to smile with you, that looks like an invitation to a greeting.
+Looking at the restaurant workers, you will see their hands in a hurry, using their skills to make noodles.
+And when you want to take a picture, they are happy to smile at you, which looks like an invitation to a greeting.

-The impressive point of this town is all stores are decorated with a warm color, cloth curtains, and Japanese-style lanterns in front of the house.
+The impressive point of this town is that all the stores are decorated with warm colors, cloth curtains, and Japanese-style lanterns in front of the houses.
 All activities happen behind the doors, not outside like other streets in Saigon.
-Thus, all the town seems quiet and gentle, escaping from the busy life of this bustling city.
+Thus, the whole town seems quiet and gentle, escaping from the busy life of this bustling city.

 A beautiful place to take pictures

-Besides enjoy the unique atmosphere, the Little Japan Saigon is absolutely a suitable place to take pictures.
-Every corner here is pretty with a Japanese style.
-So, the town attracts many photographers, both amateurs and professional ones.
+Besides enjoying the unique atmosphere, Little Japan Saigon is absolutely a suitable place to take pictures.
+Every corner here is pretty in a Japanese style, so the town attracts many photographers, both amateurs and professionals.

 Japanese Town in Saigon